Arithmetical Binary Decision Tree Traversals: Tree Traversal Using Multiplication Operation

 In this section, we will introduce the \textit{QuickScorer} algorithm originated from \cite{lucchese2015quickscorer} and derive some tree traversal algorithms based on element-wise multiplication operations.

-Here we follow the description of tree model in \cite{lucchese2015quickscorer}. \begin{quote} A decision tree $T(\mathcal{N}, \mathcal{L})$ is composed of internal nodes $\mathcal{N}=\{n_0,n_1,\cdots,n_t\}$ and leaves $\mathcal{L}=\{l_0,l_1,\cdots, l_{t+1}\}$ where each $n\in \mathcal{N}$ is associated with a \textit{Boolean test} and each leaf $l\in \mathcal{L}$ stores the \textit{prediction} $l.val\in\mathbb{R}$.
+We follow the description of tree model in \cite{lucchese2015quickscorer} and invite the reader to refer to the original paper for more details. \begin{quote} A decision tree $T(\mathcal{N}, \mathcal{L})$ is composed of internal nodes $\mathcal{N}=\{n_0,n_1,\cdots,n_t\}$ and leaves $\mathcal{L}=\{l_0,l_1,\cdots, l_{t+1}\}$ where each $n\in \mathcal{N}$ is associated with a \textit{Boolean test} and each leaf $l\in \mathcal{L}$ stores the \textit{prediction} $l.val\in\mathbb{R}$.
 All the nodes whose Boolean conditions evaluate to $False$ are called false nodes, and true nodes otherwise.
 If a visited node in $\mathcal{N}$ is a false one, then the right branch is taken, and the left branch otherwise.
 Indeed, if $n$ is a false node (i.e., its test condition is false), the leaves in the left subtree of $n$ cannot be the exit leaf.
 Similarly, if $n$ is a true node, the leaves in the right subtree of $n$ cannot be the exit leaf.

 \end{quote}